Launch Your Online Business in Just 7 Days

 Visually, the CTA should stand out, so make it larger or more colorful than the rest of the copy.

-If you’re staring at a blank page and you’re not sure where to start with your copy, you should try the AIDA formula!
+If you’re staring on a blank page and you’re not sure where to start with your copy, you should try the AIDA formula!

 This formula includes some of the tips we’ve already discussed and is a great way to get them in the correct order for your copy.